Jesse0Michael/go-rest-assured/cmd/go-assured/README.md

 To stub out an assured call hit the following endpoint `/given/{path:.*}`

-The HTTP Method you use will be stored in the Assured Call
+The HTTP Method you use will be stored in the Assured Call unless you specify a `"Assured-Method": "[a-zA-Z]+"` HTTP Header.

 The Request Body, if present, will be stored in the Assured Call